Dist. 1, Knox County, Tennessee, 2 Jul 1860, Knoxville PO

 John 18 m w TN attended school

 I do not know who Elizabeth Peters nor John Peters were.
 This census entry is a little strange.
 John appears immediately below Elizabeth without his surname being listed, just as I have shown.
 This would normally indicate that they were members of the same family, suggesting for example that John was Elizabeth's son.
 But John had a separate house number (dwelling number 843) and family number (family number 802) listed by his name.
 Perhaps he was living in an out building of some sort on the same property.
+Also, the enumerator was very sloppy in that neither "white" nor "born in Tennessee" was listed for everybody.
+Rather, it was listed for the first person on the page and I think we are to assume that the same data applies to everybody on the page.
+The enumerator didn't even make ditto marks down the page.
+The point being, I think we have to be a little suspicious of whether Elizabeth and John were really born in Tennessee or not. |

 Dist.
 6, Knox County, Tennessee, 10 Jun 1860, Wilson PO

-p.166b, dwelling number 994, family number 928
+page 166b, dwelling number 994, family number 928

 Ingram John 34 m w farmer $5000/$500 TN